 Scholarships tend to be merit-based or dependent on criteria such as membership in a sponsoring organization, or ethnic or minority group.
 Colleges, corporations, and non-profits offer most of the scholarships to students.
 The money does not need to be paid back.

-No two students are alike.
-Some prefer more flexible learning environments, while others want a program that helps them earn a degree and transition to a career as quickly as possible.
-These two primary delivery modes at campus schools come with unique benefits for students.
+All students are different, and while some may prefer a more flexible learning environment, others may want a program that allows them to earn a degree and kick-start their career as quickly as possible.
+A lot of college campuses today offer the following two modes of delivery:

 Online vs. Campus